lucylow/OnboardIQ/MULESOFT_MCP_INTEGRATION.md

 ### Authentication and Authorization

-- MCP server requires valid MuleSoft access tokens
+- MCP server requires valid Integration Platform access tokens
 - All API endpoints are protected with authentication
 - Session management with secure token handling